 Can you stem the tide of employee negativity and reinforce the inspiring components of the work stories your employees tell?

 Ensure That Your Work Stories Support Your Desired Work Environment

-- Tie employee rewards and recognition to a powerfully positive story about the contribution made by the employee.
+Talk about the contribution made by a particular employee—you won't have to look far to find one.
 Write the story down and share it with the employee receiving recognition.
 Recognize the employee publicly by telling the story about his or her positive contribution.

-- There is always a story when a manager wants to recognize an employee with a gift card or check.
+When a manager wants to recognize an employee with a gift card or check, a story exists that is worth telling.
 Make sure that the story is told, written, and publicized to other employees.
 (On the plus side, other employees want to know what is necessary to gain recognition.
 Stories help illuminate the path for them.)